 Almond milk provides the base of the creamy, vegan sauce in this recipe.
-Be sure to use unsweetened, unflavoured almond milk.
-Or you can substitute any other plant-based milk you prefer (except for coconut milk which I think would alter the flavour of this dish too much).
-Neutral flavoured milks such as oat milk or soy milk are better alternatives.
+Be sure to use unsweetened, unflavored almond milk.
+Or you can substitute any other plant-based milk you prefer (except for coconut milk which I think would alter the flavor of this dish too much).
+Neutral flavored milks such as oat milk or soy milk are better alternatives.

-I added some nutritional yeast to the sauce, which gives it a savoury, cheesy flavour that’s perfect in these dairy free scalloped potatoes.
-Nutritional yeast is commonly used in vegan cooking to mimic the flavour of cheese.
+I added some nutritional yeast to the sauce, which gives it a savory, cheesy flavor that’s perfect in these dairy-free scalloped potatoes (or try it in this flavor-loaded dairy free nacho cheese sauce).
+Nutritional yeast is commonly used in vegan cooking to mimic the flavor of cheese.
 You can find it at many grocery stores these days or purchase it online.

-I seasoned this dish with plenty of fresh garlic as well as some onion powder and dried thyme.
-I garnished this dish with some finely chopped fresh chives because their mild, oniony flavour complements the potatoes perfectly.
+I seasoned these dairy-free scalloped potatoes with plenty of fresh garlic as well as some onion powder and dried thyme.
+I garnished this dish with some finely chopped fresh chives because their mild, oniony flavor complements the potatoes perfectly.

 To make these vegan scalloped potatoes, start by preheating the oven, then you’ll prepare the sauce by adding the almond milk, garlic, onion powder, nutritional yeast, salt, pepper, thyme, and arrowroot starch to a large mixing bowl.
 Whisk well.